daniellaomokore/LondonTempGuess/README.md

 * set up your environmental variables in a '.env' file in the root.
 With variables for: USER = "[your MYSQL user]", DATABASEPASSWORD = "[your MYSQL password]" ,HOST = "[your MYSQL host]" and SECRET_KEY = "[your secret key]".

-* Run `run --app run --debug run --reload` in the terminal of the root directory of the project or run the 'run.py' file directly and then click the link: http://127.0.0.1:5000.
+* Run `python run.py` in the terminal of the root directory of the project or run the 'run.py' file directly and then click the link: http://127.0.0.1:5000.

 ✨<b>How to Test:</b>